-A. Nest Box Survey - Students explore Brewongle EEC, searching for our hidden nest boxes.
+Students explore Brewongle EEC, searching for our hidden nest boxes.
 They use an extended pole camera and hand held screens to peek at who's living in the box.
 As a class, Brewongle teacher holds the camera pole and students share screens linked to that camera.
 Students will each have a close up view of the inhabitant of the nest boxes.

+2. Wildlife Camera survey

-B. Wildlife Camera Survey - After the nest box survey, students walk around to find some of our wildlife cameras.
+Brewongle teachers to point out some of our wildlife cameras.
 Discuss the type of food (usually tuna) we use as bait and what animals students think might visit that spot.
 Crouch down and see if they can find any evidence (scats or tracks) of animals.
+In the Earth Lab, students will be shown the taxidermy animals to look at their feet and discuss footprints.

-Students return to the Earth Lab and view footage from our wildlife cameras (on our YouTube Channel) to identify the animals which have been using the Habitat Tree when noone is looking.
+Students return to the Earth Lab and view footage from our wildlife cameras (on our YouTube Channel) to identify the animals which have been using the Habitat Tree when no one is looking.
 Findings will be recorded then collated back at school.